-Mayo School of Health Sciences (MSHS) offers a 16-week Recreational Therapy Internship at Mayo Clinic in Rochester, Minn., that provides comprehensive knowledge and skills which will enable you to perform recreational therapy treatments and clinical activities.
+Mayo School of Health Sciences offers a 16-week Recreational Therapy Internship at Mayo Clinic's campus in Rochester, Minnesota, that provides comprehensive knowledge and skills to enable you to perform recreational therapy treatments and clinical activities.

-Your education will prepare you to treat adult and pediatric patients with those medical diagnoses commonly seen in the rehabilitative clinical setting including: stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.
+Your education prepares you to treat adult and pediatric patients with medical diagnoses commonly seen in the rehabilitative clinical setting, including stroke, spinal cord injury, traumatic brain injury, multiple sclerosis, cancer, cardiac conditions and neurological impairments.

-The Recreational Therapy Internship takes place in a hospital-based environment, where you will learn and practice:
+The Recreational Therapy Internship takes place in a hospital-based environment, where you learn and practice:

 - Treatment that utilizes physical activity to promote the individual's functional skills